 upon date applications are received.
 In the event there are an unusually large number of applicants,

-you may be asked to provide a CD or DVD of a sample performance, and not all applicants may be
+you may be asked to provide a link to a sample performance, and not all applicants may be

 selected for the preliminary round.